volta-cli/rfcs/text/0000-update-version-handling.md

 # Details
 [details]: #details

-## Installing, fetchin, or pinning a single tool
+## Installing, fetching, or pinning a single tool

 Managing a tool with its default version is unchanged.